How To Achieve PCI DSS Compliance for Your WordPress eCommerce Store

 Requirement 8: Use identification and authentication measures to control access.

-Focus on utilizing authentication measures to ensure that only real users have access to your website and cardholder data.
+Focus on utilizing authentication measures to ensure that only real users can access your website and cardholder data.
 You can set up 2-factor authentication (2FA) for admin controls and account pages.
-Remember also to use strong passwords and educate your users on the need for strong passwords.
+Remember to use strong passwords and educate your users on the need for strong passwords.
 You can install a password manager to store your unique passwords and configure policies that force users to create strong passwords for their portals.

 Requirement 9: Control physical access to cardholder data.